xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

 3. **Rolling Updates**:
     - The StatefulSet supports **ordered** updates.
 Pods are updated one by one in a controlled sequence.
     - The `partition` field can be set to **control which pods are updated during a rolling update**.
 E.g., setting `partition: 2` ensures that pods `nginx-0` and `nginx-1` remain unchanged while `nginx-2` is updated.
-        - The partition value indicates the starting point for a rolling update, specifying which pods should be updated first.
+        - The `partition` value indicates the starting point for a rolling update, specifying which pods should be updated first.
 By setting the partition value to a specific number, you can control which subset of pods are updated initially, allowing for more fine-grained control over the rollout process.
 4. **Persistent Storage**:
     - Each pod in a StatefulSet can have its own persistent storage, with dynamic provisioning.
-    - If the StatefulSet is deleted, the **PVCs** and **PVs** remain, allowing the StatefulSet to **reuse the same storage** when it is recreated, preserving data between pod restarts.
+    - If the StatefulSet is deleted, the **PVC** and **PV** remain, allowing the StatefulSet to **reuse the same storage** when it is recreated, preserving data between pod restarts.
 5. **Example**:
     - Create a StatefulSet YAML from a deployment template, adding a service name and changing `kind` to `StatefulSet`.
     - After deploying the StatefulSet, you can see that each pod is named `nginx-0`, `nginx-1`, etc., and each has its own persistent volume claim.
     - Even after pod deletion and recreation, the data persists in the associated volume.